Starlight-Solutions-Inc/StarGaze/Installer.md

-###
-# StarGaze

-StarGaze is a modular Luau UI framework designed for Roblox, with reusable components, theming, responsive layouts, presets, and interaction utilities.

-## Quick Installation
+## Installation

-If you want to install StarGaze directly into your Roblox experience without manually creating each ModuleScript, you can use the installer below.
+StarGaze can be installed directly into your Roblox experience using the installer below.
+The installer automatically downloads the framework from the official GitHub repository and recreates the required module structure inside `ReplicatedStorage`.

-> **Requirements**
->
+### Requirements

+Before running the installer:

+* Roblox Studio
-> * Enable **HTTP Requests** in your experience.
+* **HTTP Requests** enabled
-> * The installer requires access to GitHub's raw content servers.
-> * The installer installs StarGaze into `ReplicatedStorage.StarGaze`.

-### Installer

-Run the following script in Roblox Studio's **Command Bar**:
+* Access to the Roblox Studio **Command Bar**

+Enable HTTP requests under:

+**Game Settings → Security → Allow HTTP Requests**

+### Quick Install

+Open the **Command Bar** in Roblox Studio, paste the installer below, and run it.

 ```lua
 local HttpService = game:GetService("HttpService")